ricniew/ITM-TLS1.n-implementation/README.md

   1. Leave the TEMS configuration as it is.
   2. Configure your TEPS to use IP.SPIPE with TLSV1.2 and the specific ciphers for the TEMS connection (**how to**: See TEPS section for further config TEPS actions related to TLSv1.2 only usage)
-  3. Check if the Summarization and Pruning Agent is using HTTPS and port 15201 to connect to TEPS.
+  3. Check if the Summarization and Pruning Agent is using HTTPS and port 15201 (if you did not modify the default set in `ìnit_global_vars`) to connect to TEPS.
 If not, configure it accordignly.
   4. Configure all your Agents to use TLSV1.2 and the specific ciphers for the TEMS connenction (**how to**: see Agents section)